brandur/org/drafts/mongodb.md

 going to bring you into a world of contention, failure, and pain.

 So how do you deal with this in a Mongo-based production system? _You implement locking yourself_.

 Yes, you read that right.
-Instead of having your mature data store take care of this tremendously difficult problem for you, you pull it into your own almost certainly buggy application-level code.
+Instead of having your mature data store take care of this tremendously difficult problem for you, you pull it into your own almost-certainly-buggy application-level code.
 And don't think for a minute that you're going to build in the incredibly sophisticated optimistic locking features you get with any modern RDMS; no, to simplify the complicated problem and save time, you're going to build a pessimistic locking scheme.
 That means that simultaneous accesses on the same resource will block on each other to modify data, and make your system irreparably slower.

 ### No Constraints